BarkinTopcu/educational_crypto_simulation/README.md

 ## 📌 Project Overview

-This educational bot fetches candlestick (OHLC) data from the Binance public API and applies forecasting models to predict future price trends.
+This educational codes fetches candlestick (OHLC) data from the Binance public API and applies forecasting models to predict future price trends.
 Based on the prediction output and a simple rule-based logic, it simulates a "buy" decision.

 ### Supported Coins:
 - Bitcoin (BTC/USDT)